-This publication, "Protection Profile for Confidential National Security Information," is issued by the Department of Energy National Nuclear Security Administration as part its Program Secretarial Office Cyber Security Program to promulgate protection standards for information.
+This publication, "Protection Profile for Confidential Restricted Data, Sigma 1 through 13 Nuclear Weapons Information," is issued by the Department of Energy National Nuclear Security Administration as part its Program Secretarial Office Cyber Security Program to promulgate protection standards for information.

 The base set of requirements used in this protection profile is taken from the "Common Criteria for Information Technology Security Evaluations, Version 2.0."
-Further information about the Common Criteria can be found on the Internet at http://csrc.nist.gov/cc/index.html.
+Further information about the Common Criteria can be found on the Internet at http://csrc.nist.gov/cc/ccv20/ccv2list.htm.